dotkom/onlineweb4/README.md

 There is a `Makefile` located in the root directory.
 This can be used to manage the application without direct interaction with `docker`, `docker-compose`, et al.

-Simply run `make` to build and start onlineweb4, and run `make stop` to stop it.

 To view output from onlineweb4, run `make logs`.
 To view output from a specific service (e.g. django), prepend the `make` command with `OW4_MAKE_TARGET=django`.

 If you can't use `make`, you can fire up the dev environment by issuing `docker-compose up -d`.

 If the site doesn't load properly the first time you are running the project, you might need to restart Docker once by running `docker-compose restart`.

-Remember to run `make migrate` your first time, and after migrations have been made.

 #### Alternative to Docker: Local installation